jimpick/dat-dev-story/hypercore/superpowers.md

 # Hypercore superpowers

-Hypercore is really simple.
+Hypercore is very simple.
 It only supports appending data.

 But hypercore has a few magic features: